 You get care from "Plan providers" and "Plan facilities".
-You will only pay copayments and coinsurance.
+You will only pay copayments or coinsurance, and you will not have to file claims.

 · Plan providers

 Plan providers are physicians and other health care professionals in our service area that we contract with to provide covered services to our members.
 We credential Plan providers according to national standards.